 A further definition of participatory arts is offered by arts researchers Brown and Novak-Leonard:

 arts programs and activities in which the participant is involved in artistic production by making, doing or creating something, or contributing ideas to a work of art, regardless of skill level.
 The expressive nature of the activity is what makes it participatory, whether or not original work is created (2011, p.
 6).

-creative participants (creators): participants involved in the creative process, making something new, using creativity and involving self-expression.
+- creative participants (creators): participants involved in the creative process, making something new, using creativity and involving self-expression.
 This includes participants in interpretive (interpreting or representing an artwork created by someone else), curatorial (a curator or creative organiser) or inventive (creating new artwork/s) roles.
 This term can refer to participation at all levels of expertise, from those who are participating creatively for the first time to those who identify as highly skilled and experienced artists.